reecdeep/hollowise/README.md

 **Hollowise** is a Windows-based tool that implements **process hollowing** and **PPID (Parent Process ID) spoofing** techniques.
 It allows for stealth execution of debuggers and code and network analizers by replacing the memory of a suspended process (e.g. calc.exe) with arbitrary code while masquerading PEB, under a legitimate parent process (explorer.exe).

+**Note:** This project provides an opportunity to explore techniques commonly used by malware for educational purposes.

 ## Credits
 A special thank you to my dear friend Pillo for his precious advice.
 I would like to say thank you for the great work by [NATsCodes](https://github.com/NATsCodes/ProcessHollowing), the developer of a well designed process hollowing PoC.
 I got ispiration from that code to build the process hollowing function inside hollowise.